 How did this odd pattern come about?
 Elkholy explains that "It happened that one of the first settlers 'fell into this business accidentally,' as he put it, and found it profitable."
 Here's my speculation, which depends less on chance: In the early years of Middle Eastern immigration to the United States, 1880-1924, Christian immigrants outnumbered Muslims by a ratio of ten to one, or more.
 Christians in the Middle East are disproportionately in the liquor business, so they naturally gravitated to this line of work on reaching the United States.
 Immigrant Muslims often went to work for fellow Arabic-speakers, who turned out often to sell liquor.
 They learned the trade there, then opened their own stores.
 This explanation contradicts the naïve answer quoted above, that they "fell into this business accidentally."

-Despite the many changes in American Islam over the past forty years, this pattern of disproportionate Muslim involvement in selling liquor and other haram items still persists, This weblog entry pursues that topic.
+Despite the many changes in American Islam over the past nearly forty years, this pattern of disproportionate Muslim involvement in selling liquor and other haram items still persists, This weblog entry pursues that topic.

 Mar.
 18, 2003 update: According to Mohamed Saleh Mohamed, president of the Yemeni American Grocers Association, immigrants from Yemen own 4/5s of the 360 markets that sell alcohol in Oakland.